 Interestingly, the Land Registry documents for the sale indicate that the sewers remain under the building, and are still used by Thames Water – which is probably why the building hasn’t been replaced with a block of flats by now.

 Making an educated guess, the land surrounding the building, was the sewer plant and is now housing.
-Certainly the Land Registry documents cite a single plot of land with a single owner surrounding the office building, and in pink on the image below, is the area which is has covenants restricting building works due to the sewers underneath.
+Certainly the Land Registry documents cite a single plot of land with a single owner surrounding the office building, and in pink on the image below, is the area that has covenants restricting building works due to the sewers underneath.

 Those covenants date to 1917, which I presume is when the land was cleared.
 After passing through a number of owners, it was finally transferred to Southwark Council by the London Docklands Development Corporation (LDDC) in 1994.

-Now, there is 1980s blocks of flats on the land of the former sewage pumping plant, and the old office is all that is left of that pre-Victorian industrial memory – and something to point out to friends when out for a riverside walk and impress with your knowledge of history.
+Now, there are 1980s blocks of flats on the land of the former sewage pumping plant, and the old office is all that is left of that pre-Victorian industrial memory – and something to point out to friends when out for a riverside walk and impress with your knowledge of history.